ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Method

 \section{Method}

 The overall framework of ALIGN is illustrated in Fig.~\ref{fig:model_overview}.
 Given multi-view images and a LiDAR point cloud, ALIGN replaces heuristic query initialization with a structured generator that aligns geometric and semantic cues prior to transformer decoding.
-Specifically, the ALIGN produces three types of query anchors: object-centric anchors from OCE, which estimate 3D centers by projecting segmentation-aligned LiDAR points with class-specific depth offsets; neighbour anchors from ANS, which sample semantically consistent points around clustered regions to recover occluded or truncated objects; and background anchors from DQB, which dynamically balance query allocation based on scene density.
-All anchors are encoded in both camera and BEV spaces and passed as queries to the multi-modal transformer decoder, enabling improved spatial coverage and object localization.
-Because ALIGN is model-agnostic and initialization-only, it can be easily integrated into existing query-based 3D detectors without modifying their detection heads or training objectives.
+Specifically, ALIGN produces three types of query anchors: (1) Object-centric anchors from OCE, which estimate 3D centers by projecting segmentation-aligned LiDAR points with class-specific depth offsets.
+(2) Neighbor anchors from ANS, which sample semantically consistent points around clustered regions to recover occluded or truncated objects and (3) background anchors from DQB, which dynamically balance query allocation based on scene density.
+All anchors are encoded in image and BEV spaces and passed to the multi-modal transformer decoder, enabling improved spatial coverage and object localization.